xiaoyayue/data_viz_final_project/README.md

-# Is Environment a New Human Development Indicator Predicted by Economic Complexity?
+# Is Environment a New Human Development Validated by Economic Complexity?
-An introduction to Economic Complexity and Human Development Indicator
+# An Exploratory Study of Economic Complexity and Human Development Indicators

 ## Summary
+This project aims to conduct an exploratory data visualization on the correlation betweewn Economic Complexity and Human Development Indicators.
+Based on the following data visualization, Economic Complexity has predictive power on country's policy orientation and decision-making in the field of human development, and serves as a powerful tool to validate the efficiency of policy changes based on comparative trends.
+In addition to traditional human development indicators - life expectancy, education, and income, it would be interesting to see whether the rising study of environment and energy can make itself a new human development indicator.
+The result shows that energy use and CO2 emission can be seen as a measure to represents achievements based on its correlation with Economic Complexity Index, but further study has to be done on the field of renewable energy to draw a more definitive conclusion.

 ## Key Term Explaination